COVID-19 vaccine could cause mammogram result confusion, doctors say

-Doctors are seeing several woman coming in for mammograms with the same issue and it's causing concern.
+Doctors are seeing several women coming in for mammograms with the same issue and it's causing concern.

 The patients have swollen lymph nodes, which is a rare sign of breast cancer.